 \subsubsection{Galaxy selection}

-The photometric catalogues from Q1 were produced by the OU-MER pipeline \citep{Q1-TP004}, using images from the VIS and NISP instruments \citep{EuclidSkyVIS,EuclidSkyNISP}, processed by OU-VIS \citep{Q1-TP002} and OU-NIR \citep{Q1-TP003}, along with external ground-based datasets such as UNIONS.
+The photometric catalogues from Q1 were produced by the OU-MER pipeline \citep{Q1-TP004}, using images from the VIS and NISP instruments \citep{EuclidSkyVIS,EuclidSkyNISP}, processed by OU-VIS \citep{Q1-TP002} and OU-NIR \citep{Q1-TP003}, along with external ground-based datasets such as the Ultraviolet Near- Infrared Optical Northern Survey (UNIONS).
 Morphological parameters, including S\'ersic fits \citep{sersic63}, were measured with \texttt{SourceXtractor++} \citep{Bertin-2020-SourceXtractor-plus-plus}, and additional visual-like galaxy morphologies were obtained using deep-learning techniques \citep{Q1-TP004}.
-For details on morphology measurements, we refer the readers to \citet{Q1-SP040} and \citet{Q1-SP047}.
-Redshifts and stellar masses were derived using the OU-PHZ pipeline \citep{Q1-TP005}, using two distinct methods.
+For details on the morphology measurements, we refer to \citet{Q1-SP040} and \citet{Q1-SP047}.
+The redshifts and stellar masses were derived using the OU-PHZ pipeline \citep{Q1-TP005}, using two distinct methods.
 The first method, \texttt{Phosphorus}, is based on template-fitting models and provides photometric redshifts along with Bayesian posterior distributions.
-The second method, \texttt{Nearest-Neighbour Photometric Redshifts (NNPZ)}, is a machine learning-based approach which computes redshifts and stellar masses based on the thirty nearest neighbours from a calibration sample.
+The second method, \texttt{Nearest-Neighbour Photometric Redshifts (NNPZ)}, is a machine learning-based approach that computes redshifts and stellar masses based on the 30 nearest neighbours from a calibration sample.
 It provides redshift mode, median, and percentiles.

-For the connectivity analysis and to construct redshift slices centred on cluster redshifts, we use both the \texttt{Phosphorus} redshift posterior distribution of galaxies as their redshift probability distribution functions, called PDF($z$), and the \texttt{NNPZ} stellar masses.
-We start with the galaxy catalogue available in the Euclid Science Archive System and select the galaxies for our subsequent analysis by applying the following steps: \begin{itemize} \item Selection of mean photometric redshifts from \texttt{Phosphorus} such that $0 < z < 1$. \item Exclusion of artifacts applying following quality cuts for retained sources: \begin{itemize} \item $\textrm{ \tt phz\_classification} = 2$ (classified as galaxies) \item $\textrm{ \tt phz\_flags} = 0$, $\textrm{ \tt spurious\_prob} < 0.1$, and $M_{\star} < 10^{14}\,\si{\solarmass}$ (free of spurious detections). \end{itemize} \end{itemize}
+For the connectivity analysis and to construct redshift slices centred on cluster redshifts, we used both the \texttt{Phosphorus} redshift posterior distribution of galaxies as their redshift probability distribution functions, called PDF($z$), and the \texttt{NNPZ} stellar masses.
+We start with the galaxy catalogue available in the Euclid Science Archive System and select the galaxies for our subsequent analysis by applying the following steps: \begin{itemize} \item Selection of mean photometric redshifts from \texttt{Phosphorus} such that $0 < z < 1$; \item Exclusion of artefacts applying the following quality cuts for retained sources: \begin{itemize} \item $\textrm{ \tt phz\_classification} = 2$ (classified as galaxies), \item $\textrm{ \tt phz\_flags} = 0$, $\textrm{ \tt spurious\_prob} < 0.1$, and $M_{\star} < 10^{14}\,\si{\solarmass}$ (free of spurious detections). \end{itemize} \end{itemize}

-\subsubsection{Construction of 2-D slices centred on clusters}
+\subsubsection{Construction of 2D slices centred on clusters}